 The Kitskan Forest, despite its proximity to populated areas, has good indicators of biological diversity.
 About 60 species of birds, including rare and protected ones, such as common dove, scops owl, grey owl, and spotted woodpecker nest on the site.
 The avifauna of the area is very diverse in winter, when you can see various ducks (mallards predominate), swans, great white and grey herons in the ice-free sections of the river.
 During migrations, one can find here more than 100 species of birds, including great grebes, little grebe, little egret, white stork, falcon, kestrel, carrier, roller or golden bee-eater.

 A week later, a group of 88 students and representatives of the Tudora local administration celebrated the National Greening Day in the Lower Dniester National Park with a volunteer project to clean up the local garbage dump.
-They managed to clean up the adjacent land and plant bushes and trees around the perimeter of the landfill to create a protective green curtain that will prevent the spread of light waste to the surrounding areas.
+They managed to clean up the adjacent land and plant bushes and trees around the perimeter of the landfill to create a protective green curtain.
+This activity was followed-up on 20th June when300 pillars and 600 m of fence were bought in the frame of the project and installed by the local community.
+These measures will contribute to the stopping of the garbage spreading on the adjacent territories and to the improving of the ecological situation around.

 On the same day (5 April 2024), only 50 km to the north-west, 33 people from the Gradinița village community celebrated Greening Day by planting annual and perennial plants around the local natural viewpoint, trying to make the area not only a tourist attraction, but also a pleasant place for the locals who choose to spend their leisure time here.